 The Bible makes it clear that Jesus created all things.
 From the creation story in Genesis 1, we learn that after the Heavens and the Earth, Jesus made light by simply saying the words.
 A lot of people wonder how old Jesus would be today, but we know He was present at creation.
 He is eternal.

 Thanks to developments in science, Isaac Newton discovered that light, when bent, breaks up into seven distinct colors in the 1660s.
-In the Bible, this was seen for the first time in the rainbow when the light shone through the water droplets as Noah and his family left the ark (Genesis 9:13).
+In the Bible, this was seen for the first time in the rainbow when the light shone through the water droplets as Noah and his family left the massive ark (Genesis 9:13).
 This colorful sign is recorded as a reminder of a covenant.
 When Jesus created light, he created color.

 We also see color displayed throughout creation.
 Animals, plants, the sky, and people are an exquisite blend of color!
 Jesus did that!
 We can confidently say that Jesus, the Creator, loves colors!